A stochastic approximation for the finite-size Kuramoto-Sakaguchi model: Introduction

 The paper is organised as follows.
 In Section~\ref{sec:model} we introduce the Kuramoto-Sakaguchi model.
-Section~\ref{sec:mft} reviews the mean-field theory for the Kuramoto-Sakaguchi model and Section~\ref{sec:num} presents numerical simulations of the Kuramoto-Sakaguchi model illustrating its stochastic order parameter fluctuations.
-We develop our stochastic model reduction in Section~\ref{sec:sde} and illustrate how it captures the observed statistics of the full Kuramoto-Sakaguchi model.
-We further use the stochastic model equation to derive a stochastic differential equation for the order parameter.
+Section~\ref{sec:mft} reviews the mean-field theory for the Kuramoto-Sakaguchi model.
+Section~\ref{sec:num} presents numerical simulations of the Kuramoto-Sakaguchi model illustrating its stochastic order parameter fluctuations.
+We develop our stochastic model reduction in Section~\ref{sec:sde}, in which we formulate an SDE for the entrained oscillators.
+We further use the stochastic model equations to formulate an SDE for the order parameter.
+In Section~\ref{sec:comp} we present numerical results of the reduced stochastic model and its ability to capture observed statistical properties of the full Kuramoto-Sakaguchi model.
 We conclude in Section~\ref{sec:disc} with a discussion.